 The Specs: Training bumper plates are a non-calibrated version of competition plates.
 They have a dead bounce and have much stricter weight tolerances.
-The standard for plates of this caliber is +/- 10 grams.
-They are typically color coded as well, with the exception of the Pendlay black and white Elites.
+The standard for plates of this caliber is +/- 10 grams, and they are sold in kilograms, not pounds.
+They are all color coded as well.
 Both training and competition bumpers are much thinner than standard black bumpers, and the collar opening is reinforced with a much larger steel insert.

 140 kg Training Bumpers

-It’s easier to find training bumpers in kilograms than in pounds so the next set will in fact be in kg.
 The 140 kg set includes a pair of 10′s, 15′s, 20′s and 25′s.
-Again you will find that Rogue has the best price on training bumper plates with the calibrated Pendlays in close second.
-I’ve included the Eleiko Training Bumpers this time for fun.
+You will find that Rogue has the best price on training bumper plates with no close second.
+You will also probably notice that Rogue intends to be your one stop shop for all bumper plates.

 - Rogue Training Bumpers – $862 @Rogue Fitness